ZiyadWrites/portfolio-site/docs/technical-writing-portfolio/api-documentation/about-api-docs.md

 sidebar_position: 4
 ---

-Good API documentation must contain the following elements:
+## Writing good API reference documentation

+To produce high-quality reference API documentation, it is best practice to adhere to OPEN API standards and ensure that the documentation includes the following key elements:

 - ## Resource description
     Ensure that the description is action-oriented and provides a concise summary of 1–3 sentences, addressing key details efficiently.